writer/aws-examples/bedrock-examples/README.md

 | **Key Focus**      | Document Processing & Summarization        |

 **What it does:**
-- Loads a meeting transcript from `../resources/meeting_transcript.md`
+- Loads a meeting transcript from `../resources/meeting_transcript.md`.
-- Sends it to WRITER LLM via AWS Bedrock for analysis
+- Sends it to WRITER LLM via AWS Bedrock for analysis.
-- Returns a structured summary with action items
+- Returns a structured summary with action items.

 **Run the example:**
 1. Ensure your virtual environment is activated